kmac/nhlv/README.md

     nhlv --yesterday -t wpg  # play yesterday's jets game (see below for options on specifying dates)

-### Recording
+### Fetching

-If you pass the `-r/--record` option, instead of launching the video player, the selected stream is saved to disk.
+If you pass the `-f/--fetch` option, instead of launching the video player, the selected stream is saved to disk.
 The stream is named to convention: `<date>-<away_team>-<home_team>-<feed>.mp4`.

 Example: `2017-12-27-edm-wpg-national.mp4`.

-You can select the stream for record and then manually launch your video player at a later time while the stream is still recording.
+You can select the stream for fetch, then manually launch your video player at a later time while the stream is being saved to file.

 Example:

-    nhlv --team wpg --record  # record the live jets game
+    nhlv --team wpg --fetch  # fetch the live jets game to disk.
+Most players let you view while downloading

 ### Highlights: Recap or Condensed Games